LOS-ESSnet/Paris-Hackathon/tools/tools.md

 The [DSD Editor](https://github.com/LOS-ESSnet/DSD-Editor) is an example of React application using N3.js with local storage.

-The [SPARQL React demo](https://github.com/LOS-ESSnet/SPARQL-React-Demo) shows how to query SPARQL data and to make visualisations with it.
+The [SPARQL React demo](http://www.linked-open-statistics.org/plosh/sparql-react-demo) shows how to query SPARQL data and to make visualisations with it.
+The source code is available [on GitHub](https://github.com/LOS-ESSnet/SPARQL-React-Demo).

-The [Operation Explorer](https://github.com/FranckCo/Operation-Explorer) is a prototype tools developed by Insee that uses SPARQL Connect.
+The [Operation Explorer](http://operations.scfe.eu) is a prototype tools developed by Insee that uses SPARQL Connect.
+The source code is available [on GitHub](https://github.com/FranckCo/Operation-Explorer).

 ## High-level tools